Amalia Lacroze de Fortabat

 During a business trip to Cairo, Egypt, there was a large dinner party for men and I did not want to go.
 President Mubarak was already in power.
 Eventually, I went along.
 Once there, Mubarak greeted me and said: “Amalia, what a beautiful name, do you know what it means in my language?”
 “No, Mr. President, I do not”.
 “Amalí means hope; Amalí means my hope, and Amalia means the hope of everybody, so you must be very loved in your country”.
 I was struck dumb.
 I answered, “Many thanks, Mr. President; I never heard such beautiful words surrounding my name.”
 And, thus, everybody thought I had named it La Amalí after myself, but I did it because it was my hope.

 All the interviews are audio recordings with Spanish and English transcripts.
 Excerpts from these interviews are included in this web guide.
-The collection of oral history interviews are part of Baker Library Historical Collections, Harvard Business School and are restricted at this time.
-Inquiries regarding use of the collection should be directed to Baker Library Historical Collections at .
+The collection of oral history interviews are part of Baker Library Historical Collections, Harvard Business School.
+Please contact Baker Library Historical Collections at to receive a full copy of the transcript.

 Copyright Notice The Latin American Oral History Collection is owned by the President and Fellows of Harvard College.
 It is being provided solely for the purpose of teaching or individual research.
 Any other use - including commercial reuse, mounting on other systems, or other forms of redistribution - requires permission of the appropriate office of Harvard University.